Frequently Asked Questions

 Q: Do you have a listing of both tuition-free and fee-based courses?

-A: A PDF is available on our Class Schedules page where you can view the current Schedule of Classes, or you can pick up the free print version at either Wake or Schott campus as availability allows.
+A: As availabilty allows, you can pick up the free print version at either Wake or Schott campus.
 The print schedule is subject to change, so please check our web version for the most updated class details.
 All classes in the schedule are tuition-free unless denoted by a dollar sign.

 Q: Can I register for my friend?